Ni7ram/Insane2/README.md

 # Insane2
 VideoGame made entirely in C++ and Allegro 2D.
-All the assets and animations are done 100% by code.
+All the assets and animations are done by code.

+The pointer, double buffer, particle systems, camera and collision detection were all made by hand.

 <p align="center">
     <img